golanlevin/60-212/2026/syllabus/README.md

 This course uses [*specifications grading*](https://academictech.uchicago.edu/2025/07/28/specifications-grading-a-powerful-way-to-reflect-what-students-learn/).
 Work is evaluated against a set of explicit, observable criteria, and these criteria are designed to be relatively unambiguous and quickly verifiable.

-* **10 Assignments**.
-There will be ten sets of Deliverables this semester, assigned at approximately weekly intervals.
+* **10 Sets of Assignments**.
+There will be ten sets of Assignments this semester, assigned at approximately weekly intervals.
 Each set will have several sub-components, usually including multiple warmup exercises and a main project, that may have different intermediate deadlines.
 * **Complete the checklists**.
 For each set of deliverables, an objective checklist of subtasks will be provided, with clearly defined assessment criteria.
 To ensure transparency, fairness and consistency, grades in this course are straightforwardly calculated according to students' fulfillment of these checklists and criteria.
 Many items on these checklists are intentionally easy to fulfill; pay attention to them.
 * **Qualitative evaluations are decoupled from grades**.
-In addition to grades that reflect the fulfillment of straightforward checklists, students will also receive qualitative and subjective feedback from a variety of people, including the professor, other CMU faculty, outside professionals, and/or their peers.
+In addition to grades that reflect the fulfillment of straightforward checklists, students will also receive qualitative and subjective feedback from a variety of people, including the professor, the teaching assistant, other CMU faculty, outside professionals, and/or your peers.
 This critical feedback on the content and quality of your projects does not factor into your grade.

 This semester, you can expect to receive the following feedback, at a minimum: